 - The quality of the actual t-shirt,

 Most printers and drop shippers offer different t-shirts boasting various standards of quality.
 This means the price per unit can vary, depending on the blank shirt you opt for.
 So, the good news is that there's plenty of choices out there.

-In our opinion, Printful rates pretty well on all the factors listed above.
+In our opinion, Printful rates do pretty well on all the factors listed above.

 Is Printful the Best?

-It's widely believed that American Apparel provides the best quality T-shirts for printing on.
+It's widely believed that American Apparel also provides high quality T-shirts for printing on.

 Unsurprisingly, these set you back a pretty penny, which, unfortunately, will eat into a significant portion of your profits.